 10. Review your home security regularly

 Even if the insurance recommendations for home alarms, security cameras and secure locks have been followed, your home could still be vulnerable.
-A confidential security survey carried out by a trusted provider can highlight areas where security could be improved for extra protection.
+Our list of 10 top tips for home security aims to provide a starting point for reviewing your home security, however a confidential security survey carried out by a trusted provider can also highlight other areas where security could be improved for extra protection.

 Wealth & Safety